==================

 It’s normal for a growing bonsai tree to shed some of its leaves occasionally.
 But it would be best if you started to worry when there’s an intense or too much dropping of leaves shows problems.
 Here are some possible reasons why your small tree is dropping leaves.

-- Over or under watering – This is the common reason for bonsai ficus plants.
+- Over or under-watering – This is the common reason for the bonsai ficus plant’s leaf drop.
 It can either drown the roots or dry their roots.
 It would be best to do frequent misting.

 - Pests or too much pesticide – Despite its pest-resistant property.
 Scales and spider mites can attack ginseng ficus bonsai.
 Normally, applying pesticides will be enough of a remedy.
 Too much can also cause severe effects on the plant.
 It is recommended to switch to organic pesticides instead of chemical pesticides.